-For instance, we have set a decarbonization target of 5% per FTE for our own operations and at the end of 2022 we offered to all our employees access to equity and free shares.
+For example, we have set a decarbonization target of reducing emissions by 5% per full-time equivalent (FTE) for our own operations.
+In addition, at the end of 2022, we offered all employees access to equity and free shares, enabling them to benefit from the value created by the sale to AXA IM in 2024.

-Our CSR committee CAPZA for Good defines, supports, and pilots all of CAZPA's CSR Impact projects.
-It is responsible for improving our CSR practices at the level of the management company.

-We are monitoring our ESG and carbon footprint annually and updating our roadmap to maximize our progress.
+Our CSR committee, CAPZA for Good, defines, supports, and leads all of CAPZA's CSR and impact initiatives.
+It is responsible for continuously improving our CSR practices at the management company level.
+We monitor our ESG performance and carbon footprint annually and update our internal roadmap accordingly to ensure continuous progress and alignment with our sustainability objectives.